daharper/Funky/README.md

 - Grouping and dictionary mapping
 - Supports both value and reference types

+I love using a declarative approach, and looking forwards to refactoring and further improving this class.

+The following is a list of currently supported methods:

 #### Initialization Methods

 | Method                           | Description                                                                   |